A Fourier analytique approach to Gaussian mixture learning: Outline of techniques used

-The main idea is that in low dimensions, it is possible to efficiently implement a deconvolution on a mixture of identical spherical Gaussians having standard deviation $\sigma = 1$, and recover a good approximation to a mixture of gaussians with the same centers and weights, but in which each component now has standard deviation $\bar \De/\sqrt{d} < c\De/\sqrt{d},$ where $\De$ is the minimum separation between two centers.
-Once this density is available within small $L_\infty$ error, the local maxima can be approximately obtained using a robust randomized zeroth order concave optimization method developed in \cite{Belloni} started from all elements of a sufficiently rich $\ell_\infty^d$ net on $\bigcup_i B_i$ (which has polynomial size by Lemma~\ref{lem:4.2.8}), and the resulting centers are good approximations (i.e.\, within $c d^{-\frac{5}{2}}$ of the true centers in Hausdorff distance) of the true centers with high probability.
-We then feed these $d^{-\frac{5}{2}}$ approximate centers into the iterative procedure developed by Regev and Vijayaraghavan in \cite{Regev} and by Theorem 4.1 of the full version of that paper, a seed of this quality, suffices to produce in $\mathrm{poly}(k, d, \de^{-1})$ time, a set of centers that are within $\de$ of the true centers in Hausdorff distance.\\
+The main idea is that in low dimensions, it is possible to efficiently implement a deconvolution on a mixture of identical standard Gaussians having variance $1$ in each direction, and recover a good approximation to a mixture of Gaussians with the same centers and weights, but in which each component now has standard deviation $\bar \Delta < c\Delta$, where $2\Delta \sqrt{d}$ is the minimum separation between two centers.
+Once this density is available within small $L^\infty$ error, the local maxima can be approximately obtained using a robust randomized zeroth order concave optimization method developed in \cite{Belloni:2015uc} started from all elements of a sufficiently rich $\ell^\infty$ net on $\bigcup_j B_j$ (which has polynomial size by \cref{lem:4.2.8}), and the resulting centers are good approximations (i.e.\, within $k^{-{\tilde C_0}/2}$ of the true centers in Hausdorff distance) of the projections of true centers with high probability.
+We then feed these $d^{-\frac{5}{2}}$ approximate projected centers into the iterative procedure developed in \cite{MR3734220} and by Theorem 4.1 in there, a seed of this quality, suffices to produce in $\mathrm{poly}(k, d, \delta^{-1})$ time, a set of centers whose projections are within $k^{-\tilde C_0}$ of the true projections, in Hausdorff distance.

-The deconvolution is achieved by convolving the empirical measure $\mu_e$ with the Fourier transform of a certain carefully chosen $\hat \zeta$.
-The function $\hat \zeta$ is upto scalar multiplication, the reciprocal of a Gaussian with standard deviation $\sqrt{1 - \bar{\De}^2}$ restricted to a ball of radius $(\sqrt{\log k} + \sqrt{d})\bar\De^{-1}$.
-It follows from Lemma~\ref{lem:3}, that the effect of this truncation on the deconvolution process can be controlled.
+The deconvolution is achieved by convolving the empirical measure $\mu_e$ obtained from independent random samples from the mixture, with the Fourier transform of a certain carefully chosen $\hat \zeta$.
+The function $\hat \zeta$ is, upto scalar multiplication, the reciprocal of a Gaussian with standard deviation $\sqrt{1 - \bar{\Delta}^2}$ multiplied by the indicator of a ball of radius $(\sqrt{\log k} + \sqrt{d})\bar\Delta^{-1}$.
+It follows from \cref{lem:3}, that the effect of this truncation ($i.e.$, multiplication by the indicator) on the deconvolution process can be controlled.
 The pointwise evaluation of the convolution is done using the Monte Carlo method.
-The truncation plays an important role, because without it, the reciprocal of a Gaussian would not be in $L_p$ for any $p \in [1, \infty]$, leading to difficulties in the Fourier analysis.\\
+The truncation plays an important role; without it, the reciprocal of a Gaussian would not have well-defined Fourier transform.\\